Crypto comes to Washington. Will the millions buy influence?

 But at least one lawmaker has been an active participant in promoting the allure of crypto riches.

-Rep. Madison Cawthorn, R-N.C., touted a new crypto coin called “Let's Go Brandon” — a phrase that has become conservative shorthand for a vulgar insult to Joe Biden.
-In one video posted to Twitter, Cawthorn appears alongside the cryptocurrency's founder and emphatically declares, “This is going to the moon, baby,” while urging viewers to visit the coin's website and “get on the train.”

-After an initial spike, it plunged in value and is now worth a small fraction of a penny, as first reported by the Washington Examiner.
+Rep. Madison Cawthorn, a conservative Republican from North Carolina, touted a new crypto coin in a video posted to social media, emphatically declaring, “This is going to the moon, baby,” while urging viewers to visit the coin’s website and “get on the train.”
+But after an initial spike, it plunged in value and is now worth a small fraction of a penny.

 Cryptocurrency advocates in Congress acknowledge problems but argue the roughly $2 trillion industry has matured.

-“I’m confident that bitcoin protects consumers," said Sen. Cynthia Lummis, R-Wyo., who has invested between $150,002 and $350,000 in the currency, according to her financial disclosure.
-"I’m not confident that all cryptocurrencies protect consumers.
+“I’m confident that bitcoin protects consumers,” said Sen. Cynthia Lummis, R-Wyo., who has invested in the currency.
+“I’m not confident that all cryptocurrencies protect consumers.
 In fact, I’m willing to bet that the majority of those are fraudulent.”

-“It can be an easy conclusion for people to say there’s so much fraud in that space,” said Ashley Ebersole, a former SEC attorney.
-“It's makes headlines, but I don't know that it's a greater proportion."

-In Washington, Democrats have been far more hawkish than Republicans.
-“They had me at ‘Hello,’ so they don’t need to lobby me," said Lummis, a Republican.
-"Democrats are another story.”

-Many cryptocurrency proponents long opposed regulation.
-But lobbyists say that's now a settled debate and their current aim is to persuade skeptics not to regulate too aggressively.
+Many cryptocurrency proponents vehemently opposed regulation.
+But lobbyists say that’s now a settled debate and their aim is to convince skeptics not to have too heavy a regulatory hand.

-Perianne Boring, founder of the Chamber of Digital Commerce, has been lobbying lawmakers and federal agencies since 2017, trying to make the case for developing accounting standards for cryptocurrency and other digital assets and to help crypto firms become publicly traded companies.
+Perianne Boring, founder of the Chamber of Digital Commerce, makes the case for developing accounting standards for the industry to help crypto firms become publicly traded companies.

-“Because there are no standards, many businesses are hesitant to touch cryptocurrency," said Boring, whose group has spent $1.9 million lobbying the federal government.
+“Because there are no standards, many businesses are hesitant to touch cryptocurrency,” said Boring, whose group has spent nearly $2 million lobbying the federal government.

 Some lobbyists are hoping that a wave of campaign spending could help, much of it directed to Democratic primary races.

-So the industry is pushing hard for certain candidates and that's fostered sense of resentment among some Democrats.
-In suburban Atlanta, two members of the U.S. House, Democrats Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.
+That's fostered sense of resentment among some Democrats.
+In suburban Atlanta, Democratic Reps.
+Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.
+A crypto-affiliated super PAC is backing McBath, paying for $2 million in TV advertising that praises her.

-A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent at least $2.7 million on ads supporting McBath, highlighting McBath's support of Democratic policy priorities but saying nothing about cryptocurrency.

 “They are not doing this out of the goodness of their heart.
-They are doing this because they want something.
-And that’s to avoid regulation,” Bourdeaux said.
+They are doing this because they want something,” Bourdeaux said.

-FTX and McBath's campaign did not respond to requests for comment.
-Protect Our Future, which plans to spend at least $10 million on midterm campaigns, said their expenditures have nothing to do with cryptocurrency regulation.
+A spokesman for the group Protect Our Future said the expenditures have nothing to do with cryptocurrency regulation.

-“There are a number of factors that go into our endorsements, including voting history, policy platforms, viability as a candidate, and public service and professional experience,” the group's president, Michael Sadowsky, said in a statement.

-Crypto super PACs are active in other marquee races, including Pennsylvania's Democratic Senate primary, where a separate crypto group linked to Bankman-Fried spent $212,000 last week on ads backing John Fetterman, the state’s Democratic lieutenant governor who is running for Senate.
+Crypto super PACs are also active in other marquee races, including Pennsylvania’s Democratic Senate primary, where $212,000 was spent last week on ads backing John Fetterman, the state’s Democratic lieutenant governor.
 The ads say Fetterman won’t “get schmoozed by lobbyists or bossed around by politicians.”

 But overall, the spending is on such a scale that it has generated questions about the industry’s motives.